achou11/ye-olde-yorker/README.md

 # Ye Olde Yorker

-I stumbled upon the The New Yorker's random cartoon API and decided to build somethingwith it.
+I stumbled upon the The New Yorker's random cartoon API and decided to build something with it.
 This is that something.

 Heavily inspired by their [random cartoon generator](https://newyorker.com/cartoons/random/) app.